 The fully padded design means that this double board bag has all the protection you’ll need to carry your gear.
 Removable shoulder strap and carrying handles gives you the choice to shoulder sling it or wheel it around the airport on your travels.

 We appreciate that they added the lockable zippers because it’s just good insurance these days.
+Like all Burton equipment, its top notch and probably the best snowboard bag.

 #2 Sportube Series 3 Special Edition